-Some studies show that physical changes to the brain occur over long-term use of antidepressants, and indicate that more research is needed.5 There are some indications suggesting Remeron affects the histamine receptors, adrenaline receptors plus dopamine, and serotonin receptors.
-But it is not exactly understood how these all interact exactly.
-At low doses, Remeron often has more of a sedative effect.
-At higher doses, the drug tends to have a stimulating effect.
-Mirtazapine is associated with a significant increase in fat mass and weight, as demonstrated in the study by Laimer et al published in the 2006 Journal of Psychiatry.
-It is clear, the body of knowledge about antidepressants is far from complete.

-How Long Does Remeron Tapering Take?

-The Alternative to Meds Center Remeron tapering programs recommend that the client enrolls for 60 days, on average, although a longer stay can be arranged if requested.
-Our goal at the center is to provide the means for our clients to achieve natural mental health using holistic alternatives for prescription drugs.
-Clients are given a program that is designed to test for and address any possible factors that may have contributed to unwanted symptoms that were troubling the person before starting to take prescription medications.
-Remeron has a complex structure and side effect profile.
-Various potential interactions and reactions will be undergoing flux while a person attempts to normalize their neurochemistry during Remeron tapering.
-An adequate time frame in which to complete the Remeron cessation comfortably will be of great importance.
-The length of time for Remeron titration can vary, such as for a person who has already tried to quit but was balked by the intensity of withdrawals.
-The person will do much better with enough time allowed to safely complete their Remeron taper.

-This approach is supported by nutritional testing and correction of deficiencies, neurotoxin testing and removal, and addressing many other factors that may have never been previously addressed, and that could have lead to seeking relief through unnecessary medication.

-No. 8 - Some studies show that physical changes to the brain occur as a result of long-term use of antidepressants, and indicate that more research is needed.5 There are some indications suggesting Remeron affects the histamine receptors, adrenaline receptors plus dopamine, and serotonin receptors.
+Some studies show that physical changes to the brain occur as a result of long-term use of antidepressants, and indicate that more research is needed.5 There are some indications suggesting Remeron affects the histamine receptors, adrenaline receptors plus dopamine, and serotonin receptors.
 But it is not exactly understood how these all interact exactly.
 At low doses, Remeron often has more of a sedative effect.
 At higher doses, the drug tends to have a stimulating effect.
 Mirtazapine is associated with a significant increase in fat mass and weight, as demonstrated in the study by Laimer et al published in the 2006 Journal of Psychiatry.
 It is clear, the body of knowledge about antidepressants is far from complete.

 How Long Does Remeron Tapering Take?

 The Alternative to Meds Center Remeron tapering programs recommend that the client enrolls for 60 days, on average, although a longer stay can be arranged if requested.
 Our goal at the center is to provide the means for our clients to achieve natural mental health using holistic alternatives for prescription drugs.
 Clients are given a program that is designed to test for and address any possible factors that may have contributed to unwanted symptoms that were troubling the person before starting to take prescription medications.
 Remeron has a complex structure and side effect profile.
 Various potential interactions and reactions will be undergoing flux while a person attempts to normalize their neurochemistry during Remeron tapering.
 An adequate time frame in which to complete the Remeron cessation comfortably will be of great importance.
 The length of time for Remeron titration can vary, such as for a person who has already tried to quit but was balked by the intensity of withdrawals.
 The person will do much better with enough time allowed to safely complete their Remeron taper.

 This approach is supported by nutritional testing and correction of deficiencies, neurotoxin testing and removal, and holistic therapies that address many other factors that may have never been previously addressed before being prescribed medication.